BOS Field Trips and Events

 Details: (click for more)

-UPDATE 8/13/25 - There are still two spaces remaining for this departure.
+UPDATE 10/11/25 - There is one space remaining for this trip.

 UPDATE - registration begins mid-December of 2025.
 I will reach out to the group regarding trip deposit and other details in early August 2025!